razorxpweb/razorxp/README.md

 Tools should feel natural to use.
 No complicated setups, no unnecessary features — just smooth performance and clear functionality.
 RazorXP keeps everything minimal while still being effective.

-Usage

-Each upload is organized to be easy to understand and quick to run.
-Follow the instructions provided and you’ll be set up without hassle.

 Notes

 Use everything responsibly and take the time to understand how each resource works.
 A controlled and informed approach leads to a better overall experience.